clemensv/messaging/README.md

   the message metadata annotations.
 Routers may often be configured dynamically and at runtime to deliver messages to interested parties, which are then called subscribers.
-* **Stream** - An event stream is a sequence of related events, which typically stem from the same producer or at least the same producer context (i.e. multiple producers create events about the same thing).
+* **Stream** - An event stream (or _event series_) is a sequence of related events, which typically stem from the same producer or at least the same producer context (i.e. multiple producers create events about the same thing).
   An event stream engine may multiplex delivery of many concurrent event streams (occasionally also called _topic_) and may split those up across several physical logs (partitions) while keeping any one event stream together on a partition to ensure preserving order.
 * **Checkpoint** - Event streams are usually processed by taking several events at a time.
 Since events are not jobs and therefore do not require exclusive handling, event stream engines therefore shift the burden of keeping track of